 The defeased bonds are not considered a liability of the District since sufficient funds in the amount of \$39,311,274 were deposited with a trustee and invested in U.S. government securities for the purpose of paying the principal and interest of the defeased bonds until the call date, at which point the bonds will be repaid in its entirety from the remaining funds in the escrow account.
-The bonds will be redeemed on December 1, 2023.
-As of December 31, 2022, the outstanding principal balance of the bonds was \$36,490,000.
+The bonds were redeemed on December 1, 2023.